sintef-ocean/conan-openblas/README.md

 ## Known recipe issues

-- The recipe developer has not been able to compile with option `dynamic_arch=True`.
-As such, no binary package is uploaded
+- The recipe developer has modified `cmake/system.cmake` to be able to compile with option `dynamic_arch=True`.
+This may have implications for `COOPERLAKE` architecture.